shyam1234/cgnewsfilter-privacy-policy/policy.md

 <html lang="en">
 <body>

-<h2>Privacy Policy for CGNEWSFilter</h2>
+<h2>Privacy Policy for CG News Aggregator</h2>

 <p><strong>Effective Date:</strong> 18 December 2025</p>

 <p>
-CGNEWSFilter (“we”, “our”, or “us”) respects your privacy and is committed to protecting it.
+CG News Aggregator (“we”, “our”, or “us”) respects your privacy and is committed to protecting it.
 This Privacy Policy explains how our mobile and Android TV application
-<strong>CGNEWSFilter</strong> handles user information.
+<strong>CG News Aggregator</strong> handles user information.
 </p>

 <h2>1.
-About CGNEWSFilter</h2>
+About CG News Aggregator</h2>
 <p>
-CGNEWSFilter is a <strong>news aggregation application</strong> that helps users discover
+CG News Aggregator is a <strong>news aggregation application</strong> that helps users discover
 <strong>Chhattisgarh-related news videos</strong> available publicly on <strong>YouTube</strong>.
 The app does <strong>not host, upload, or modify</strong> any video content.
 All videos are played directly on YouTube or redirected to the official YouTube app or website.